datacarpentry/sql-ecology-lesson/_episodes/02-sql-aggregation.md

 ## The `HAVING` keyword

-In the previous lesson, we have seen the keywords `WHERE`, allowing to filter the results according to some criteria.
-SQL offers a mechanism to filter the results based on aggregate functions, through the `HAVING` keyword.
+In the previous episode, we have seen the keyword `WHERE`, allowing to filter the results according to some criteria.
+SQL offers a mechanism to filter the results based on **aggregate functions**, through the `HAVING` keyword.

-For example, we can adapt the last request we wrote to only return information about species with a count higher than 10:
+For example, we can request to only return information about species with a count higher than 10:

     SELECT species_id, COUNT(species_id)